mertcandav/kelvin/README.md

 Therefore, this repository contains some experimentation. \
 If a good implementation comes out, I hope this repository will allow Go developers to have a tool like [TinyDB](https://github.com/msiemens/tinydb) or [LiteDB](https://github.com/mbdavid/LiteDB).

+## Design Principles
+- As efficient and performant as possible
+- Take care to keep type safety
+- Implement Kelvin as readable && elegant
+- Follow ACID principles
+- Provide thread-safety

 ## Contributing

 Even the smallest contribution is greatly appreciated. \